How fashion companies can comply with the new ban.

-How brands can comply to France's Anti Waste Circular Economy Law
+How brands can comply with France's Anti Waste Circular Economy Law

 Transparency in French fashion is no longer a strictly voluntary measure.
 In 2020, the French Decree 2022-748 AGEC, or “Anti-Waste Circular Economy Law” was introduced to promote a circular economy with less waste, safer practices, and more honest communication with consumers.